vlaranjo/Vasconomics_Website/content/post/Happinness_and_Wealth.md

 ### Wealth

-In a previous [article]( https://vasconomics.com/post/economic_wealth_and_climate/), when referring to Wealth I presented the metric GDP per Capita PPP.
+In a previous [article]( https://vasconomics.com/post/economic_wealth_and_climate/) when referring to Wealth, I presented the metric GDP per Capita PPP.
 However, in this one I will use Gross National Income (GNI) per capita PPP since it is the metric used in the calculation of the Human Development Index (HDI) and it looks reasonable to me.

 > **Gross National Income (GNI)**: is a measure of a country's income, including all the income earned by a country's residents and businesses, which comprises income earned abroad.
 Oppositely to GDP, it does not account for income earned by foreigners located in the country.